Content-based Controls For Music Large Language Modeling: Related work

-\textbf{Large-scale Music Audio Generative Model:} Music audio generation necessitates extensive contextual modeling to account for the intricate structure of musical language.
+Music audio generation necessitates extensive contextual modeling to account for the intricate structure of musical language.
 Recent large-scale music audio generative models, encompassing auto-regressive and diffusion-based approaches, have made remarkable strides in capturing such a long-term structure while introducing cross-modality conditions.
-For example, Jukebox \citep{dhariwal2020jukebox} leverages VQ-VAE \citep{van2017neural} and transformer decoders to achieve lyric and genre-based generation; Diffusion-based Moûsai \citep{schneider2023mo} adopts the pre-trained frozen T5 encoder \citep{raffel2020exploring} to summarize text conditions; auto-regressive MusicGen \citep{copet2023simple} realizes monophonic melody and text controls by assembling EnCodec \citep{defossez2022high}, T5 encoder, and an acoustic transformer decoder.
-Specifically, MusicGen is the first text- and melody-conditioned model, limited to extracting monophonic melodies from the given audio as conditions, and it does not accommodate drum tracks.
+For example, Jukebox \cite{dhariwal2020jukebox} leverages VQ-VAE \cite{van2017neural} and transformer decoders to achieve lyrics- and genre-based generation; Diffusion-based Moûsai \cite{schneider2023mo} adopts the pre-trained frozen T5 encoder \cite{raffel2020exploring} to summarize text conditions; auto-regressive MusicGen \cite{copet2023simple} realizes monophonic melody and text controls by assembling EnCodec \cite{defossez2022high}, T5 encoder, and an acoustic transformer decoder.
+Specifically, MusicGen is the first text- and melody-conditioned model, limited to a monophonic melody condition, and it does not accommodate drum tracks.
+Additionally, a contemporaneous work, Music ControNet\cite{wu2024music}, shares a similar goal with ours but is based on a diffusion model rather than on pretrained large language models (LLMs).